 Many users surf the Web by vision and spontaneously project this experience as their only reference.
 This prism - or bias - directs our attention towards what we can see and makes us forget everything that we cannot see.
 However, a large part of accessibility lies elsewhere: beneath the graphic surface lies a whole decisive territory.

-The same site, radically different experiences
+The same site, radically different experiences depending on how it's used

 The spontaneous assessment of a site is therefore often based on a visual impression: harmony of colours, rhythm of spacing, overall balance.
 In this context, a site can seem accomplished, coherent and sometimes even exemplary.
 But this feeling is just one of many.